salonishah01/Matplotlib/README.md

 ### 30. Categorical Plots

 Categorical plots provided by the seaborn library can be used to visualize the counts distribution of 2 ore more categorical variables in relation to each other.

+## Composition

+### 31. Waffle Chart

+The waffle chart can be created using the pywaffle package and is used to show the compositions of groups in a larger population.

+### 32. Pie Chart

+Pie chart is a classic way to show the composition of groups.
+However, its not generally advisable to use nowadays because the area of the pie portions can sometimes become misleading.
+So, if you are to use pie chart, its highly recommended to explicitly write down the percentage or numbers for each portion of the pie.

+### 33. Treemap

+Tree map is similar to a pie chart and it does a better work without misleading the contributions by each group.

+### 34. Bar Chart

+Bar chart is a classic way of visualizing items based on counts or any given metric.
+In below chart, I have used a different color for each item, but you might typically want to pick one color for all items unless you to color them by groups.
+The color names get stored inside all_colors in the code below.
+You can change the color of the bars by setting the color parameter in plt.plot().